 DearMob iPhone Manager Highlighted Features:

-- Delete, transfer iPhone and iPad Photos (All/by album/by type)
+- Delete, and transfer iPhone and iPad Photos (All/by album/by type)

-- Convert purchased file to MP4, MP3 and enjoy on any device
+- Convert purchased files to MP4, and MP3 and enjoy on any device

 Tips: Export Photos to Computer and Delete Them